The Gifts

 What happened to the gold the magi brought?

-or if it made the journey into Egypt
+Did it make the journey into Egypt

-sewn into the lining of a coat.)
+sewn into the lining of a coat?

 Perhaps it paid the passage